swisschain/Lykke-HftApi-Docs/source/includes/_public-stream.md

 **Streaming API** is available only when working with the **gRPC protocol**.
 In the RestAPI protocol, streaming APIs are not available.

-Public **Streaming API** allows you to receive market data online without authorisation.
+Public **Streaming API** allows you to receive live market data without authorization.

 ## Follow the current prices

 Get current prices online.

 After subscribing you will get a data stream.
-The first packet in the stream will always be a complete snapshot with current balances.
-The following packages in the data stream will come after an asset balance change.
+The first packet in the stream will always contain a complete snapshot with the current prices.
+The following packages in the data stream will come after an asset price change.

 ### Request